Okipa/laravel-brickables/README.md

 Brickables::routes(); // or add them manually
 ```

 These routes are consuming the `Okipa\LaravelBrickables\Controllers\BricksController` controller.

-You also may create your own controller which could extends this one.
+You also may create your own controller which can extends this one (or not !).

 ## How to